pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 ![Index Page Screenshot](https://raw.githubusercontent.com/pluralsight/guides/master/images/52b756fb-cd27-468f-b4aa-804aae99550b.png)

 Here is the code for the show file.
+We will only be using the bare minimum data for UberRUSH deliveries.
+I will hide the "quote-info" div for now.
+It will show and populate on an AJAX call later.

     <div class="flex two">
       <div class="product-image">